Polarization-maintaining, single-mode fiber cable (PM fiber cable) with Gaussian intensity distribution and low-stress fiber connectors.

 The fiber length can be customer-specified (there is a minimum fiber length).
 The polarization-maintaining fiber cables are offered as Ø 900 µm buffer in black, or a Ø 3 mm cable in black with Kevlar strain-relief.

 The fiber connectors can be equipped with an end cap connector.
-This means that a short length of fiber (< 300 µm) without a core is spliced onto the polarization-maintaining fiber.
+This means that a short piece of fiber (< 300 µm) without a core is spliced onto the polarization-maintaining fiber.
 Without a fiber core to confine the beam, the mode field diameter of the beam already starts to diverge within the fiber end cap, significantly reducing the power density at the fiber end-face.

 Amagnetic fiber connectors